-An independent curator and art writer, Octavio Zaya is Executive Director of the Cuban Art Foundation.
+An independent curator and art writer, Octavio Zaya is currently creating a Decolonial Archive for museum TEA (Tenerife Space for the Arts), Canary Islands.

 Zaya has curated more than 40 exhibitions internationally, including a number of significant group and biennial-form exhibitions.
 Recent projects include Ríos intermitentes [Intermittent rivers], a large exhibition project by Maria-Magdalena Campos-Pons in Matanzas, Cuba, for the 13th Havana Biennial (2019), and the retrospective Luis Camnitzer: Hospicio de utopías fallidas [Hospice of failed utopias], Museo Nacional Centro de Arte Reina Sofía, Madrid (2018–2019).
 Among his other notable exhibitions are Lara Almarcegui, Spanish Pavilion for the 55th Venice Biennale (2013); Shirin Neshat: Written on the body, Fundación Telefónica, Madrid (2013); Georges Adéagbo: The Mission and the Missionaries, Museo de Arte Contemporáneo de Castilla y León (MUSAC), León, Spain (2012); and Yinka Shonibare: El futuro del pasado [The future of the past], Alcalá 31, Madrid (2011).
 He also conceived and curated Versiones del Sur: Cinco propuestas en torno al arte en América.
 Más allá del documento, Museo Nacional Centro de Arte Reina Sofía, Madrid (2000).
 He was co-curator of documenta 11, Kassel (1998–2002), with the late Okwui Enwezor, who was artistic director; co-curator of the main exhibition of the Second Johannesburg Biennial, also with Enwezor (1997); and a member of the curatorial team for Enwezor’s landmark show In/Site: African Photographers, 1940 to the Present, Guggenheim Museum, New York (1997).
 He was also a curator for the first Johannesburg Biennial (1995).